Analysis | The Trump campaign’s much-hyped affidavit features a big, glaring error

 Ramsland’s affidavit later focuses on alleged over-votes specifically in Wayne County, Mich., where Detroit is located:

 The list of precincts next to their alleged over-voters is striking.
 But what was also striking to the my fellow Minnesotans at Powerline was that those sound a lot like cities and towns in Minnesota.
 And indeed they are.
 It even lists the Minnesota precincts as if they are not just in Michigan, but specifically in Wayne County.

-The text also states that, in Wayne County, “25% of those 47 precincts/townships show 100% turnout.”
-But it then lists 25 actual precincts (again, from Minnesota), rather than 25 percent of 47 precincts, which would be about 12 precincts.
+The text states that, in Wayne County, “25 of those 47 precincts/townships show 100% turnout.”
+But it then lists 25 precincts from Minnesota.

 The fact that an affidavit with such a glaring error would be not just cited by the Trump campaign but filed as a part of an actual lawsuit might be the biggest takeaway here.
 It certainly speaks to a lack of due diligence.
 And it casts doubt on virtually everything else in the affidavit.